LibgdxDiscord/DiscordThreads/README.md

 ## Leaving A Thread

-On desktop and browser app you can leave a thread by right clicking the thread or you can press the three dots and selecting leave thread
+On desktop and browser app you can leave a thread by right clicking the thread or you can press the three dots and selecting leave thread when you are current
 ![image]()
 ![image]()